 Two Essential WordPress Plugins for Every Website

 As you can see, when it comes to overall site design and functionality needs, the “best plugins” is certainly subjective.
-However, every WordPress site, no matter how large or small, needs to pay close attention to certain WordPress utility plugins that beef up website security and website backups.
+However, every WordPress site owner, no matter how large or small, needs to pay close attention to certain WordPress utility plugins that beef up website security and website backups.

 When it comes to WordPress development, plugins that focus on safety and security are the best plugins for every site owner.
 Once you’ve settled those two fundamental issues, you can begin searching for new plugins that can expand site functionality and improve user experience.

 The first two WordPress utility plugins that every WordPress site owner should download and install before digging further into functionality plugins are BackupBuddy and iThemes Security Pro.